-Aramco CEO sees oil supply shortage as investments and discoveries drop
+Aramco CEO sees oil supply shortage as investments, discoveries drop

 "We plan to invest more than $300 billion over the coming decade to reinforce our pre-eminent position in oil, maintain our spare oil production capacity, and pursue a large exploration and production program centering on conventional and unconventional gas resources," Nasser said.

+Asked by CNBC if the current oil price will possibly delay the IPO, Nasser said the company's investments are "geared towards the long term."

+"Even though we have the highest 260 billion of reserves we have the biggest exploration program," he told CNBC.

-Nasser said that one of Aramco's priorities was "direct conversion of crude oil into petrochemicals" while adding the company was also focusing on solar and wind projects.
+Nasser said in his speech that one of Aramco's priorities was "direct conversion of crude oil into petrochemicals" while adding the company was also focusing on solar and wind projects.

-(Writing by Rania El Gamal and Dmitry Zhdannikov; editing by Jason Neely)
+Writing by Rania El Gamal, Dmitry Zhdannikov and Reem Shamseddine; editing by Jason Neely and David Evans